Antibiotics

 What are Antibiotics?

 An antibiotic is a drug that kills or slows the growth of bacteria.
 These are chemicals produced by or derived from microorganisms.
 Antibiotics are the most commonly prescribed medications in modern medicine.
-There are two types of action produced by antibiotics one is bactericidal action i.e. they work by killing bacteria and other is bacteriostatic action which stops the multiplication of bacteria.
+There are two types of action produced by antibiotics one is bactericidal action i.e. they work by killing bacteria and the other is bacteriostatic action which stops the multiplication of bacteria.

 An ideal antibiotic has following parameters such as: